CPAP Equipment: CPAP Humidification

 Further, none of our products or accessories using polycarbonate are labeled for exposure.

-In closing it is Respironics position that our products do not pots any increased risk of exposure to BPA for our users and thus our products remain safe for use.
+In closing, it is Respironics position that our products do not pose any increased risk of exposure to BPA for our users and thus our products remain safe for use.

 If you have any further question regarding this topic, please feel free to contact me at email@example.com or at 724-387-4120.